 Cost of utilities

-Similar to the UK and other countries, the cost of utilities increases year on year.
-There's one electricity supplier, gas supplier and water supplier.
-Unfortunately, you can’t have a dual fuel option to reduce utility bills compared to the UK.
+In Jersey there's one electricity supplier, gas supplier and water supplier.
+You can’t have a dual fuel option to reduce utility bills compared to the UK.

 Jersey Electricity charges